 Firstly, there’s data cleansing to remove duplicates and errors.
 This can be time-consuming but, again, queries are your friend.
 Functions like Cypher’s ‘count’ make it really easy to aggregate nodes in the back end.

 Secondly, there’s a data modeling step to remove unnecessary clutter from entering your chart in the first place.
 Can multiple nodes be merged?
 Can multiple links be collapsed into one?

 It’s worth taking some time to get this right in your graph visualization.
 With a few simple aggregation decisions, it’s possible to reduce tens of thousands of nodes into a few thousand.

 Already by now, you should have reduced 1,000,000+ nodes to a few thousand.
 This is where the power of visualization really shines.
-Your user’s visualization relies on a small proportion of what’s in the database, but we can use visual modeling to simplify it further.
+Your user’s graph visualization relies on a small proportion of what’s in the database, but we can use visual modeling to simplify it further.

-This chart shows graph data relating to car insurance claims.
+This visualization shows graph data relating to car insurance claims.
 Our schema includes car and policyholders, phone numbers, insurance claims, claimants, third parties, garages and accidents:

 Loading the full data model can be useful, but with some carefully considered remodeling, the user can select an alternative approach suited to the insight they need.
 Perhaps they want to see direct connections between policyholders and garages:

 Or a view to remove unnecessary intermediate nodes and show connections between the people involved:

 The ideal visual model will depend on the questions your users are trying to answer.

 Now your users have the relevant nodes and links in their graph visualization, you should give them the tools to declutter and focus on their insight.

-A third option is to remove unnecessary distractions from a chart.
+A third option is to remove unnecessary distractions from a graph visualization.
 This might mean giving users a way to ‘prune’ leaf nodes or making it easy to hide ‘supernodes’ that clutter the chart and obscure insight.

 We have plenty of tools to help with this critical part of your graph data analysis.
 This video on managing chart clutter explains a few more.